Bazene/python-tests/README.md

 This branch contain all practices session of the Udemy course entitled Unit testing and Test Driven Development(TDD) in Python

+THE TEST ON THIS BRANCH WILL USE TDD (Test Driven Development) STRUCTURE

 Get Started
 Install pytest